AutoGeneral/wildfly-deployment-tools/README.md

 ```
 java -jar wildfly-integrity-check.jar \
-    -Djavax.net.ssl.trustStore="C:\whatever\cacerts" \
+    -Djavax.net.ssl.trustStore="/home/certificates" \
     -DwildflyPassword=seG^&R(a \
     -DwildflyLogin=wildflyadmin \
     -Denvironment=uat \
     -Dstability=stable \
+    -Dtimeout=10
 ```

 ## Parameters

-### Both apps have these system properties
+### Apps use these system properties

-To trust our Wildfly servers self-signed sertificates you may need to pass `javax.net.ssl.trustStore` property with the path to a certificate store
+You may need to pass `javax.net.ssl.trustStore` property with the path to a certificate store if you have self-signed sertificates in your Wildfly servers

 #### wildflyPassword *
 Password for Wildfly domain controller management user